 Want to Connect With a Community of Over 1,078 RV Enthusiasts?

-Thankfully, you can find LED bulbs to fit any RV light fixture, from push and twist bases with tabs or those with threads.
-Look for comparable wattage or light output ratings on the package, so you can purchase a similar brightness to what you’re used to currently.
+Thankfully, you can find LED bulbs to fit any RV light fixture, from push-and-twist bases with tabs to those with threads.
+Look for comparable wattage or light output ratings on the package so you can purchase a similar brightness to what you’re used to currently.

 Lastly, consider the tone of the light the LED bulb emits.
 You can purchase cool white, daylight, or soft white bulbs, and all look very different, and each falls differently on the Kelvin scale.